prisma-labs/graphql-framework-experiment/docs/getting-started/tutorial.md

     Copy it into `prisma/.env` to give Prisma access.

-1. Migrate the heroku postgres databse
+1. Migrate the heroku postgres database

     ```cli
     yarn prisma migrate up --experimental